cjpais/writing/serve/reflection/2020/q4_2020/index.md

 It was also my first try at using Electron.
 I found out pretty quickly it was relatively easy to build something in Electron, however I wasn't totally wrapping my head around node/npm.
 Anyhow I quickly realized I needed to get something to write text and code into.
-Since Markdown is my primary writing
+Since Markdown is technically code, and I wanted some level of syntax highlighting I chose to use CodeMirror.
+Getting up and running with it was relatively simple, but still required a full day or two of work to wrap my head around.

 ## Climbing